HeorhiiZemlianko/Login-form-Html-Css-/README.md

 <h1 align="center">Login form (HTML/CSS)</h1>

 <h3 align="center">This is a simple login form that you can easily customize and adapt to your needs.
-Link to the demo of this project: <a href=" ">Page</a>
+Link to the demo of this project: <a href="https://heorhiizemlianko.github.io/Login-form-Html-Css-/formregist.html">Page</a>
 </h3>
 <p align="center">
   <img src="https://badges.frapsoft.com/os/v1/open-source.svg?v=103" >